 If you are injured while snowshoeing, you need to immediately apply first aid.
 Broken arms or legs should be placed in a splint.
 You should also stem the flow of blood from any cuts by bandaging the wound or applying a tourniquet.

 Whether you are injured or lost while snowshoeing, it is best to stay as close to the trail as possible.
 However, if you are unaware of the location of the trail, stay close to a tree and use its height to signal for help.

-It is not possible to light a wood fire on the snow.
-Instead, you need to suspend the wood from a tree branch or similar projection, anything elevated, using wires and then light it if you cannot find any dry or covered/sheltered ground.
+It is not difficult to light a wood fire on the snow.
+Instead, you need to suspend the wood from a tree branch or a similar projection.
+Use anything elevated to hoist the wood.
+Then suspend the wood with wire and light it if you cannot find any dry or covered/sheltered ground.

 Have any survival tips that you’d like to share?
 Join the conversation and use the comment section below.